douglett/sokoban/readme.md

 Slightly harder, since I worked assuming a single main-loop entry, rather than basic linear programming.
 This should make it exportable to web using emscripten, in theory.

 Should be easy to play and test!

+Check the releases tab on the right for latest binaries --->>>